JoshVandeWalle/OpinionMarket/RisksAndChallenges.md

 - Service orchestration
 - Service Discovery
 - Implementing OAuth2
-- Working with files and persiting them
+- Working with files and persisting them
+- Automating testing and deployment

 ### How the Risks were Mitigated
 I built several proof of concept application to gain familiarity with microservices, Spring Boot, MongoDB, React, Redux, Material-UI, Docker, AWS EC2, AWS Elastic Beanstalk, OAuth2, and Maven.
 I identified websites that provide useful information on technologies and architecture styles including but not limited to DZone, Microservices.io, Medium, YouTube, and TutorialsPoint.
-Risk mitigation was done during before the design phase of the project to remove
+Risks were identified at the oust set of the project to maximize the time taht could be spent on mitigating them.
+Risk mitigation was done before the design phase of the project to remove uncertainity about the technologies before design work was due.